RealityHertz/Greenhouse-Project/Documentation/Signoffs/Team2-Signoff-Water Level Monitoring Subsystem - Signoff.md

 - **Water Level Sensor**
   - The transfer of data between the sensors and the Arduino must be below 3 seconds for accurate and reliable monitoring of water level.
-  - Must be able to accurately sense when water level drops below 16.5 mm to signal more water is needed to be added to the reservoir.
+  - Must be able to accurately sense when water level drops below 1/3 of the max to signal more water is needed to be added to the reservoir.
   - Must be durable enough to continue function while in water for an indefinite amount of time.
   - Must be cheap and easily replacable in the chance the user requires a new sensor.